Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 \subsubsection{Mitigation Composition}

-\secL{composition} Mitigation composition involves (effectively) applying mitigation strategies sequentially to the same circuit to strip away one uniform noise layer at a time.
+\secL{composition} Mitigation composition involves (effectively) applying mitigation methods sequentially to the same circuit to strip away one uniform noise layer at a time.
 The full implementation is discussed in \citeRef{MyLongWork} but we will present a brief example.
 We assume that we have a circuit (\(\oCN{C}{SN,RE}{}{}{}{}\)) suffering from independent stochastic noise and rotational errors.
-First, we derive two independent mitigation strategies.
+First, we derive two independent mitigation methods.
 The first one mitigates stochastic noise (see \eqR{linearMitigationStatesAndCircuits}):

 where \(\oCN{C}{SN}{}{M}{}{}\) is the mitigated version of a circuit suffering from stochastic noise, \(\nMitSN\) is the order of the stochastic mitigation, \(\oCN{C}{SN}{}{}{i}{}\) is the \(i\)th noisy circuit variant (suffering from stochastic noise) that we use in our mitigation, and \(\oC{C}{}{}{}{}{}\) is the noise-free (target) circuit.
-The second strategy is to mitigate rotational errors (see \eqR{linearMitigationStatesAndCircuits}):
+The second method mitigates rotational errors (see \eqR{linearMitigationStatesAndCircuits}):